Zetascrub/Coding-Trainer/README.md

 In the current version, the tracker will stop once a blocked process is opened when the user has 1 or more credits and must be restarted in order to block again, however your credits will remain (so long as the app remains open)

+# Disclaimer

+If you aren't already aware, this app will force close selected processes on your system, currently it's set to not display common processes (such as explorer).
+This means that any process that you select and forcefully close is down to you, I hold no responsibility if you select a process which leads to system instablity.
+Please be careful when selecting.

+# IDEs that get tracked

+Currently the following IDEs are tracked
+* Microsoft visual Studio
+* Pycharm
+* Aton (Needs testing)

+If you can assist in adding more, please let me know.
+Currently it's monitored by the window title, so if the title contains "Visual Studio" then this will allow points added.

 # Inspiration